Before you make a complaint

 Mediation

-The process does require the voluntary participation of both parties.
-However, mediation through the service results in 85% of disputes ending in agreements.
-For more information, visit the Disputes Victoria website or contact them on 1300 372 888.
+For more information, visit the Disputes Victoria website or call them on 1300 372 888.

 Noise logs

-You can submit your noise log to Council by:
+You can submit your noise log to us by:

 - email at [email protected]

-Once you submit a noise log to our Health team, one of our officers will review the log and contact you about the next steps.
+After you submit a noise log to our Health Services team, one of our officers will review the log and contact you about the next steps.
 We aim to contact you within 3 business days.

 Late night music and party noise

-Victoria Police can visit the property and order them to stop/reduce the volume through powers under the Environment Protection Act 2017.
+Victoria Police can visit the property and order them to stop or reduce the volume through powers under the Environment Protection Act 1970.

 Commercial or industrial noise